-Need S • Coordinate with the City of Claremont to plan and implement station improvements, parking improvements, and multi-modal connections at the Claremont Junction passenger rail station. • Support the infrastructure improvements identified during the Northern New England Intercity Rail Initiative to facilitate higher-speed rail service on the New England Central Railroad line. • Coordinate with the City of Claremont, City of Lebanon, and short-line rail owners to improve the condition of short-line railroads in the region. • Coordinate with the NHDOT and applicable railroad operators to ensure that aging railroad bridges are rehabilitated and maintained in a state of good repair. • Support the City of Lebanon's initiative to redevelop the former Westboro Rail Yard. • Support safety improvements and/or grade separations for at-grade rail crossings within the UVLSRPC Region.
+- Coordinate with the City of Claremont to plan and implement station improvements, parking improvements, and multi-modal connections at the Claremont Junction passenger rail station. - Coordinate with the City of Claremont, City of Lebanon, and short-line rail owners to improve the condition of short-line railroads in the region. - Coordinate with the NHDOT and applicable railroad operators to ensure that aging railroad bridges are rehabilitated and maintained in a state of good repair. - Support the City of Lebanon's initiative to redevelop the former Westboro Rail Yard to strengthen pedestrian and bicycle connections between West Lebanon and the White River Junction, Vermont Amtrak station. - Support safety improvements and/or grade separations for at-grade rail crossings within the UVLSRPC Region.